eugene-blokhin/lxplug-network/README.md

 ![](screenshot.png)

-# How to build a package
+# How to build the package

 You can either compile your own binary package from sources, or you can just you a precompiled binary: [download](https://github.com/eugene-blokhin/lxplug-network/raw/master/lxplug-network_0.18_armhf.deb).